Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 > We would like to use this across the rest of our Deputy accounts.

 The above quote is paraphrased, but it sums it up well.
-Qantas has multiple accounts, each for a different division of their ground teams.
+Airline has multiple accounts, each for a different division of their ground teams.
 Simple enough, we could just install it in each account.
 Low complexity.

 > We also want automate it, so that we don't have someone performing